 as to what would be in the person’s best interests and, in particular, as to the matters mentioned in subsection (6)” [This refers to the third point above, concerning best interests.]

-The only guidance that I am aware of is entitled “Guide for conversations with family/friends about life-sustaining treatments, ‘Best interests’ and the incapacitated person’s wishes.”.
+The only guidance I am aware of is entitled “Guide for conversations with family/friends about life-sustaining treatments, ‘Best interests’ and the incapacitated person’s wishes.”.
 It is available from the Coma and Disorders of Consciousness Research Centre and will be found here.

+Consequences of guidance.
 House of Lords report.

-The House of Lords enquiry into the implementation of the Act in 2014 (printed version can be downloaded from here) described the Act as visionary but concluded:
+The House of Lords’ enquiry into the implementation of the Act in 2014 (printed version can be downloaded from here) described the Act as visionary but concluded:

 “Our findings suggest that the Act, in the main, continues to be held in high regard.
 However, its implementation has not met the expectations that it rightly raised.
 The Act has suffered from a lack of awareness and a lack of understanding.
 For many who are expected to comply with the Act it appears to be an optional add-on, far from being central to their working lives.
 The evidence presented to us concerns the health and social care sectors principally.
 In those sectors the prevailing cultures of paternalism (in health) and risk-aversion (in social care) have prevented the Act from becoming widely known or embedded.
 The empowering ethos has not been delivered.
 The rights conferred by the Act have not been widely realised.
 The duties imposed by the Act are not widely followed.”

-They discuss the reasons and recommended:
+They discussed the reasons and recommended the following:

-“Our principal recommendation to address the failure to embed the Act in every day practice is that responsibility for oversight of its implementation should be given to a single independent body.“
+“Our principal recommendation to address the failure to embed the Act in everyday practice is that responsibility for oversight of its implementation should be given to a single independent body.“

 Expert assessment of capacity.